How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 6. Create a Dedicated Podcast Landing Page

-Another effective way to promote a great podcast is to create a dedicated podcast landing page.
+Another effective way to promote your podcast is to create a dedicated podcast landing page.
 This type of page is a standalone web page that encourages users to listen to your show or become loyal podcast subscribers.

 If you can get users to listen to just one promo episode, you have a much better chance of converting them.
-So fill your page with information to help them make that decision, including:
+Fill your page with information to help them make that decision, including:

 - Benefit-driven headlines that describe your podcast